JoshuaLelon/SuperDeepResearch/mcp_server/README.md

 ## Endpoints

-(Currently, endpoints are placeholders, but generally you’d define routes in `server.py` or a dedicated router module within `tools/`.)
+(Currently, endpoints are placeholders, but generally you'd define routes in `server.py` or a dedicated router module within `tools/`.)

 For details on each tool, see [tools/README.md](tools/README.md).